wirtnetwork/adapter/README.md

 - Install rust and cargo with https://rustup.rs/ or your preferred installation method.
 - `cargo build --release`

+### Using the wirt-adapter

 - Place the `target/release/wirt-adapter` executable into `/usr/bin` or `/bin` on your server.

-### Using the wirt-adapter

 - Generate the public key from your [wirt](https://wirt.network/settings) webapp
-- Create a new user that is allowed to change the config at `/etc/wireguard/server.conf` and restart the Server with `systemd`.
+- Create a new user that is allowed to change the config at `/etc/wireguard/server.conf`
 - Copy the example `wirt-adapter.service` config to `/etc/systemd/system/` and update it with the correct values
 - Start and enable the service with `systemctl enable --now wirt-adapter`

+#### Automatically restarting wireguard

+- install `inotify-tools`
+- Place the `wireguard-restarter.sh` script to `/usr/bin`
+- Copy the example `wireguard-restarter.service` config to `/etc/systemd/system/` and update it with the correct values
+- Start and enable the service with `systemctl enable --now wireguard-restarter`

 ### Configuring your wirt adapter instance